SamHowie/namespace.js/README.md

 ### Step Three - Compile Your Scripts

-1. Navigate to the directory where your compiler script is located.
+Navigate to the directory where your compiler script is located.\n
 ```
 cd ~/Development/myproject/compiler/
 ```
-2. Execute the compiler script with node, making sure to feed in the path to your config file.
+2. Execute the compiler script with node, making sure to feed in the path to your config file.\n
 ```
 node compiler.js config.json
 ```
 3. **Rejoice**!
 Your source files are now compiled in a single file and saved at the location specified as output in your config.json file.

+## Sublime Text 2 Build System

+For those of you using Sublime Text 2 your workflow can be streamlined further by using the NamespaceJS build system.

+### Build Script Installation

+1. Copy the NamespaceJS.sublime-build file to

+### Usage

+* To build your project, simply press Command + B